Exam Content Outline

 1. Maintain personnel records

-2. Identify personnel management laws and practices (e.g., union contracts, FMLA, USERRA)
+2. Understand and adhere to personnel management laws and practices (e.g., union contracts, FMLA, USERRA, DE&I)

 3. Identify promotion and termination criteria

-8. Ensure employees’ compliance with procedures (e.g., safe food preparation practices)
+5. Ensure employees’ compliance with policies and procedures (e.g., safe food preparation practices)

 1. Participate in regulatory agency surveys